 - Risk to clients: Your employees and volunteers could inadvertently spread the virus to your organization’s clients.

 - Risk to employees and volunteers: Anyone who serves the public is at risk.
 This is especially true of healthcare workers.

-- Risk to your nonprofit organization: Nonprofits could face employment practices claims, workers’ compensation claims and liability claims– all arising from their actions (or lack of action) during this epidemic.
+- Risk to your nonprofit organization: Nonprofits could face employment practices claims, workers’ compensation claims, and liability claims– all arising from their actions (or lack of action) during this epidemic.

 Risk Management Protocols

 A variety of COVID-19 lawsuits are already being filed.
 Even in the nonprofit sector, you must be prepared to show that you took reasonable care to protect employees, volunteers, and clients.
-With this in mind, document all policies, procedures, and trainings.
+With this in mind, document all policies, procedures, and training.
 Be sure that everyone knows that you are prioritizing their safety.
 Below are some steps to consider:

 - Establish clear policies about working (or volunteering) only when healthy.

 - Inform clients of the steps you are taking to prevent virus spread.